 Use colored pom-poms for an easy matching activity.
 Kids can place pom-poms into the coordinating colored eggs.
 If you have different sizes of pom-poms and eggs, kids can also sort by size.

-In addition to pom-poms you can use cut straws, pieces of fabric, cut paper shapes, foam shapes, or even colorful jingle bells for a color matching activity.
+In addition to pom-poms, you can use cut straws, pieces of fabric, cut paper shapes, foam shapes, or even colorful jingle bells for a color matching activity.
 You can also challenge kids to walk around the room to find items that match the eggs.

 Write numbers or draw dot patterns on the eggs.
 Kids can count small pom-poms or erasers as they place the correct quantity inside each egg.
 Kids can also count eggs as they place them in baskets or egg cartons.

 You can find a wide variety of plastic eggs in stores during the spring.
-While you are shopping, pick up different sized eggs.
+While you are shopping, pick up different-sized eggs.
 They can be sorted by both size and color…and can be nested together.

 Place magnetic letters or small letter cards inside eggs.
 Kids can identify letters and/or say the sound associated with each letter as they open the eggs.

 Use eggs with many different materials in a sensory table.
 Here, paper pet bedding, plastic eggs, and jingle bells make fun spring fillers for the sensory bin.
-Kids can experiment with sound by placing the bells inside the eggs and shaking them.
+Preschoolers can experiment with sound by placing the bells inside the eggs and shaking them.
 Does the addition of paper along with the bells change the sound?

 Add plastic eggs and small scoops to a sensory table that has been filled with rice or beans.
 Kids can fill the eggs and shake them.
 Let them experiment to see how different quantities of filler changes the sound.